Miah Tiangco

 Jeremiah "Miah" Christian Castor Tiangco (born August 5, 1997) is a Filipino singer, entrepreneur and actor.
 He rose to prominence after winning the second season of the singing competition The Clash in 2019.

-Tiangco first appeared on Tawag ng Tanghalan in 2016 and 2017 as a defending champion, and later returned in 2025 for its special edition, All-Star Grand Resbak.
+Tiangco first appeared on Tawag ng Tanghalan in 2016 and 2017 as a defending champion, and later returned in 2025 for its special edition, All-Star Grand Resbak, and Duets 2, alongside Eunice Encarnada.

 He is currently one of the members of a Filipino boy group 4Play.

 Career

 Tiangco started out as a contender in Tawag ng Tanghalan, a competition segment in a noontime variety show It's Showtime, where he managed to be a two-time defending champion in the first two seasons.

 Tiangco initially auditioned for the inaugural season of The Clash, but was rejected until a year later, advancing in the second season, where he was declared a grand champion after performing Fantasia’s “I Believe” in the finals.
 His victory earned him P1 million cash prize, a house and lot, a car, and an exclusive management contract with GMA Network.

 Tiangco became a regular performer on the variety show All-Out Sundays, which began airing in January 2020, where he performed both solo and collaborative numbers with other artists.

 On April 15, 2023, Tiangco held his first major concert entitled Dare to Be Different, where he also served as a co-director, in collaboration with Lee Junio Gasid.

 In 2025, Tiangco made his first acting role in Mga Batang Riles, but almost a month, he silently departed from GMA Network and its shows to participate in Tawag ng Tanghalan: All-Star Grand Resbak, as one of the returning contestants from previous seasons.
 After the competition, a boy band named "4Play" is formed, where Tiangco is one of the members, along with fellow participants, Ian Manibale, Eich Abando, and Mark Justo.
+Tiangco competed again in the second season of Tawag ng Tanghalan: Duets, with Eunice Encarnada as his partner under the tandem 'Dugong Bughaw'.